 Slade Green Traffic Calming - Bridge Road Humps

 Twenty years on, BBC News (12/08/23) reports "Spending on pothole repairs on Britain's roads has halved in thirteen years.
 The UK has cut more from its maintenance budgets for roads than 12 other major nations."
-Even so, millions of pounds have been spent on green unfriendly traffic calming schemes, wrecking the quality and efficiency of our roads, and taking them backwards to a land that time (should have) forgot.
+Even so, millions of pounds have been spent on green-unfriendly, undemocratic 'traffic schemes', wrecking the quality and efficiency of our roads, and taking them back to a land that time (should have) forgot!

 Most people would rather see public money spent on improving our roads, not wrecking them!

 Speed Cameras?
-At the meeting, we asked instead for a couple of strategically placed, clearly marked speed cameras.
+As we really didn't want our main access route covered in lumps and bumps, at the meeting, we asked instead for a couple of strategically placed, clearly marked speed cameras.
 Problem solved!
 Or at least it should have been.
 However, the Council's 'not very helpful' response at the meeting was, "We don't do speed cameras, we only do road humps."
 Of course, £300,000 would also pay for quite a few hours of traffic cops, but that too was out of the question.
-Bexley Council, it seems, were determined to spend OUR money on making a mess of OUR roads, despite anything anyone had to say!
+Bexley Council, it seems, were determined to spend OUR money on making a mess of OUR roads, despite anything anyone had to say and whether the public agreed or not!

 Wreck The Roads!
 The fact is, unsurprisingly, road humps and speed cushions are not very popular.
 Why?
 Because they wreck the roads!
 They are not even the best solution to speeding vehicles, as they are not uniform in their effect on different vehicles.
 Wider vehicles can still do 60mph over a speed cushion.
 They are also green unfriendly, causing additional pollution and wear and tear on vehicles and make driving on the roads uncomfortable.
 They cause impediment to emergency vehicles and are a problem for ill and injured people travelling by ambulance.
 They also can, and do, especially when wet, have motorcyclists off of their bikes.
 They also add to noise pollution, causing trailer banging and additional engine noise.
 Speed cushions also involve additional double yellow lines, diminishing still further available parking.

 No Vote!
 Residents were not given a vote on this.
 Nor were we listened to.
-We were told that this is what £300,000 of our money is going to be spent on, even though we were not in agreement.
+Nor did Bexley take our preferred superior suggestion onboard.
+Even though we were NOT in agreement, we were TOLD that this is what £300,000 of our money is going to be spent on.
 Apparently, the scheme was authorised by Councillor Francis.
 When asked if Councillor Francis had any experience in the areas of Traffic Planning, Mr Bob Clark of Bexley Council's Traffic Planning Department, said that this was, "Not a requirement."
-So somebody who is 'not required to have any understanding', signs a cheque for £300,000 to pay for a poorly thought out scheme that has met with a high degree of public ridicule and disapproval.
-That's not great, either!
+So somebody who is 'not required to have any understanding', signs a cheque for £300,000 of our money to pay for a poorly thought out scheme that has met with a high degree of public ridicule and disapproval.
+That's our democracy!

 Not Listened To!
 Along with humps in Bridge Road, Bexley Council were also proposing two illogical mini roundabouts, making them accident hazards, and another ridiculous priority give way scheme further down Slade Green Road.
 This was to go with the other ridiculous priority give way scheme they had already put in Howbury Lane.
 Yes, we complained about that too and suggested they put the money towards the roundabout we asked for at the top Bridge Road, a scheme which had many positive advantages (outlined to Bexley Council) and would save residents and workers thousands of miles every year.
 But no!
 Again, we were not listened to, and this nonsense scheme, likewise, was also imposed upon us.
 Bexley Council also planned to plant their plop all over Manor Road as well.
 The only other access route into Slade Green, also heavily industrialized.
 Oh yes, and we still have no roundabout at the top of Bridge Road, meaning people still have to go exactly one mile out of their way, often hampered by and contributing to serious congestion, through 5 sets of additional traffic lights, to the next one and back!